aiven/aiven-docs/docs/platform/howto/disk-autoscaler.md

 import ActionsIcon from "@site/static/images/icons/more.svg";

-Discover the service disk autoscaler and its capabilities.
-Find out how it works and how to use it with your Aiven services.
+Service disk autoscaler increases disk storage capacity automatically when the disk is running out of space.

 :::note[Pricing]
 Costs of using disk autoscaler depend on your service type and plan.